 Remember that Mexican cream may have a slightly different consistency and flavor than sour cream.
 Adjust the quantity based on your taste preferences and the desired creaminess of the recipe.

 Yes, milk can substitute sour cream in recipes like sauces or soups.
 Again, you’ll want to add two tablespoons of lemon juice to provide the tangy taste sour cream offers.
 You can use this alternative for both savory and sweet desserts, though you may find sweet desserts less moist with this method, particularly sweet loaves.

 While it depends on your recipe, a few good substitutes are Greek yogurt or vegan sour cream.
 Both work well to provide a tangy taste and similar consistency.

 You can use buttermilk to replace sour cream in banana bread.
 It provides a similar flavor and adds richness to the banana bread.
 Another great option is cream cheese – it can be mixed directly into the batter for a decadent loaf.

 From a calorie perspective, sour cream is healthier.
 Two tablespoons of sour cream contain 52 calories, while one tablespoon of mayo has approximately double the amount.

 A handy substitute for sour cream will allow you to create the same creamy dishes without sacrificing the texture and the flavor.
 Homemade sour cream and vegan sour cream offer the best switches for your culinary needs.

-Both are versatile, provide the same taste and sourness, and match the consistency.
-In a pinch, you can use Greek yogurt as a backup option if you don’t have time to create sour cream or can’t find vegan sour cream at your nearest store – even as a topping for baked potatoes.
+In a pinch, you can use Greek yogurt as a backup option if you don’t have time to create sour cream or can’t find vegan sour cream.

 The above list will help you cook confidently even when you notice you are out of sour cream, are seeking a healthier alternative, or are looking for a dairy-free option.